nitin42/react-color-extractor/README.md

   <img src="./assets/color-extractor.gif" />
 </p>

-> The images were taken from [Unsplash](https://unsplash.com/) ❤️

 ## What

 `react-color-extractor` is a React component that extracts colors from an image.

 ## Motivation

 This is one of the tools that I am using in creative coding.
 I was learning color theory and wanted a React based library to extract a collection of swatches from an image.
-The extracted colors then can be used to create interesting gradient patterns, [loading designs](https://generative-design.surge.sh) or crafting a symmetric color scheme across a system.
+The extracted colors then can be used to create interesting gradient patterns, [loading designs](https://generative-design.surge.sh) with identical color scheme or crafting a symmetric color scheme across a system.

 ## Use cases